kashw2/My-Brain/SES/QFESAID.md

 - Has diminished ability to understand or communicate the nature and consequences of their own decision

 ---
 ### Duty of Care

 #### Training

+First Aid providers **MUST**:

+- Be trained and hold recognised statements of attainment for the competencies
+- Follow guidelines determined by international peer reviewed evidence
+- Strive to follow **[[#ANZCOR]]** recommendations on refreshing CPR knowledge.

 #### Workplace

+Workplaces **MUST**:

+- Provide First Aid equipment
+- Ensure access to facilities for First Aid administration
+- Ensure there is an adequate number of trained first aid officers proportional to the number of employees

+---
+### Duty to Assist

+- Australian law does not compel you to render assistance
+- Some employees with First Aid training are expected to offer assistance to workmates if needed
+- Queensland law places an obligation on the driver of a motor vehicle to